sueazmin/CS214-1/README.txt

 file as it is more straightforward, easier to debug and can handle many child processes.

 Fork is unavailable on Windows environment.
 Going to ilab, dual-booting Linux, coding in virtual machine, etc. are too tedious.
-Makefile, pscp and putty are used to help with coding remotely through ilab quickly.
+Makefile, pscp and putty are used to help with coding remotely on ilab quickly.

 HOW TO USE: